awesomephant/blog/_posts/2017-12-02-wordpress-development-setup.md

 ```

+[The documentation goes into more detail on this](https://varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/).
 Then you run ``vagrant up --provision``, which goes through your ``vvv-custom.yml`` file and sets up a fresh Wordpress install for each site you've configured.

 The default domain extension used to be ``.dev``, but apparently [Google has bought that](https://github.com/Varying-Vagrant-Vagrants/VVV/issues/583), which leads to all sorts of problems.
 I have a bunch of sites still configured to ``.dev`` domains, but it looks like [the migration is non-trivial](https://github.com/Varying-Vagrant-Vagrants/VVV/issues/583#issuecomment-332046448).
 So I'm going to leave my existing sites for now until something breaks.